Meat Smoker Finds New Life as a Lovely Flower Planter

 This smoker definitely earned its keep for several years, but it was time to retire it.
 Instead of taking it to the recycling center or the dump, a friend of mine gave me a brilliant idea: why not turn the bottom portion into a planter?

 The first thing that I needed to do was clean this puppy up and get it ready for painting, which gave me an excuse to break out my pressure washer!

 I then used a wire brush to remove the majority of the caked-on grime on the inside, and a little oven cleaner on the exterior, which I followed up with a little sandpaper to rough up the paint.

 My Blue Ridge Tools Mechanics Tool Kit came in really handy with this next step!
+You could also use a smaller home tool kit if you have one.
 I wanted to remove the legs in order to make repainting easier, but they were hopelessly rusted and stuck.
 The kit includes a small wire brush, which I used to scrub off as much of the rust as possible.

 Then, with the help of the 7/16 socket and the flathead screwdriver bit (and a little WD-40) I was able to remove the bolts from the tops of the legs.
 The lower bolts still wouldn’t budge, but I was able to pull the legs far enough away from the bowl to paint under them.

 Don't Forget the Primer!